Fatigue During Pregnancy or Nursing?

-(healthy mama® brand ranks this ailment #5 on the “no one told me this was going to happen” list)
+(healthy mama® brand ranks fatigue during pregnancy #5 on the “no one told me this was going to happen” list)

 What percent of women get this ailment?

-It is estimated that more than 50% of all pregnant women report lack of energy during pregnancy.
+It is estimated that more than 50% of all pregnant women report fatigue during pregnancy.

 All you want to do is lie down on a floor (anywhere) and just sleep.
 Most of you will be more tired than usual during pregnancy, especially during early and late pregnancy.
 At these times, your body is producing new hormones and making a lot of changes to prepare for the hard work ahead which is exhausting (creating a human being takes a lot of work!).